 C. S. LEWIS IN THE SPECTATOR, 1920‑1970

 From the online Archive of weekly magazine The Spectator I have tried to extract all items in which C. S. Lewis’s name appears (including his early pseudonym Clive Hamilton) in the period 1920-1970.
-The result, pending further discoveries, is a collection of 76* items ranging in length from a few dozen words to over 2,500 words to only a few dozen words.
-Of these items, nineteen were written by Lewis: nine essays, seven poems, and three letters to the editor.
+The result, pending further discoveries, is a collection of 77* items ranging in length from a few dozen words to over 2,500 words to only a few dozen words.
+Of these items, twenty were written by Lewis: nine essays, seven poems, and four letters to the editor.

 The Spectator is a British conservative magazine established in 1828 and now, as it claims, the oldest continuously published magazine in the English language.
 While the online Archive is a wonderful resource, perhaps inevitably it has its gaps and other imperfections.
 Readers interested in C. S. Lewis may save time and DOWNLOAD HERE a full transcript (PDF) of the items described above, excluding Lewis’s nine essays and seven poems.
 Included are his three letters to the editor; the letter of 11 December 1942 is found in the second volume of Lewis’s Collected Letters.
 Readers may recognize the letter published on 19 November 1943 (“Church Parade”) as the “angry letter” Lewis referred to in his 1944 “Answers to Questions on Christianity” (#15).